 Treated Like We Did Something Wrong is a short film directed by Daniela Sherer that explores an important issue of human rights.
-The film retells a true event in which a same sex couple were planning their wedding day.
-Amongst the softer, happier details of their special day of love, there was a nasty comment made that launched at them like a weapon.
+The film retells a true event in which a gay couple were planning their wedding day.
+Amongst the softer, happier details of their special day of love, there was a nasty comment made, that launched at them like a weapon.
 This form of discrimination was not what they expected and it came from a person they never would’ve expected to imply such ignorance.
 The film plays out the couple’s struggle through beautiful animation and it becomes a plea for love above all else.

 One thing I really enjoyed about this piece was the animation and how light it felt.
 It was simplistic and used a very soft color palette.
 I think the decision to do that was part of the overall message of love.
 This film is not about growing hate out of hate.
 It’s not about violence.
 It mentions an injustice that needs to be fought, but the message of this film is love.
 At one point, there is a scene of a hand piping the word love in blue icing.
 It’s saying that love is important because it is apart of who we are and we should not have to hide it so that others can feel more at peace.
 Love is special and it is worth protecting and defending.
 If it has been disrespected or degraded, we need to stand up for it and fight for it.

 As the mom points out, the fact that they were in a cake shop when this discrimination happened was unsettling.
 Of course, discrimination can happen anywhere and in the back of our minds, most of us know that.
 Yet, we don’t actually register the extent of the discrimination or how negatively it can affect us until it happens to us as opposed to someone we know.
 The setting of a cake shop, for example, is a place of comfort and delight.
 Especially since this couple are getting married, the cakes become a sort of sentimental trophy to mark the big day.
 They’re probably so excited to pick all these details that they’re completely caught off guard by the cruel comment.